Nilayan Chatterjee: Radio career

 Chatterjee began his career as a radio jockey in 2007, hosting the late-night Hindi show Masala Nights on Red FM Kolkata under the name RJ Neil.
 His show featured innovative segments including "Dark Hour," which allowed anonymous listener confessions, and "Instant song creation," where he would compose songs on-the-spot using random words provided by listeners.

 His radio promotion performance "Dedicated to DEV & RUKMINI" in 2019 caught the attention of actor Dev, which facilitated his transition into film music composition.

 Music career

 Chatterjee made his film composition debut with the 2022 romantic comedy Kishmish, where he composed all the songs and also wrote lyrics.
 He continued his collaboration with Dev on the romance drama Kacher Manush (2022), for which he wrote and composed the lead single "Chumbak Mon", sung by Usha Uthup.

 His work on the patriotic biopic Bagha Jatin (2023) included composing title tracks such as "Jago Re Bagha" and "Ei Desh Amar."
 During this project, Chatterjee received guidance and mentorship from composer A. R. Rahman.

 In 2023, he scored the anthology romance Dilkhush, which featured the hit track "Bibagi Phone".
 His 2024 projects include the thriller Boomerang and the supernatural drama Khadaan, for which he also served as co-producer alongside Dev.

+Following their work on Khadaan, Chatterjee collaborated again with composer–singer Rathijit Bhattacharjee on the soundtrack of the period action film Raghu Dakat, starring Dev and directed by Dhrubo Banerjee.
+The film's music contributed to his growing popularity, and he participated in promotional tours across several districts of West Bengal alongside actor Dev.